 Rebates you're probably missing.

-2. Federal electrical panel credit — up to $600
+2. Federal electrical panel credit — expired after 2025

 3. Utility rebates (the one most people know)